robotty/recent-messages/README.md

   - `?hideModerationMessages=true` - Omit all `CLEARCHAT` and `CLEARMSG`
     messages.
-This option can be combined with other options altering the message rendering such as `clearchatToNotice` and `privmsgOnly`.
+This option can be combined with other options altering the message rendering such as `clearchatToNotice`.
   - `?hideModeratedMessages=true` - Omit all messages that were deleted by `CLEARCHAT` or `CLEARMSG` messages.
-  - `?privmsgOnly=true` - Convert all `CLEARCHAT`, `NOTICE` and `USERNOTICE`
-    messages into fake `PRIVMSG` messages coming from fake users.
-This option is retained for compatibility with early development versions of chatterino2 and may be deprecated and ultimately removed in a future release.

   Additionally, _all_ messages have the extra `rm-received-ts` (Time when the service received the message, milliseconds since the UTC epoch) and the